GameLord2011/Anti-Grian-Switch-Reborn/README.md

 ## How it works

 This mod takes advantage of a strange quirk in how minecraft renders.
-This is based off a cross-compatibility error between [Continuity](https://modrinth.com/mod/continuity) and [Sodium](https://modrinth.com/mod/sodium) in 1.19 versions when [Indium](https://modrinth.com/mod/indium) where Sodium's rendering engine did not handle Fabric Rendering API calls correctly, and threw null pointer errors.
+This is based off a cross-compatibility error between [Continuity](https://modrinth.com/mod/continuity) and [Sodium](https://modrinth.com/mod/sodium) in 1.19 versions when [Indium](https://modrinth.com/mod/indium) is not present where Sodium's rendering engine did not handle Fabric Rendering API calls correctly, and threw null pointer errors.
 My mod uses this code:

 ```Java
 if(AntiGrianSwitchReborn.enableFallingEntityBug) {